-The fungus is found on dead leaves, compost heaps, soil and the in the air.
-In cats, it typically affects the nasal cavity, respiratory system or digestive tract.
-In some cases, the spores can trigger an allergic reaction in the cat.
+Aspergillosis is a disease caused by fungi of the genus Aspergillus which is present on dead leaves, compost heaps, soil and the in the air.
+The fungus typically affects the nasal cavity, respiratory system or digestive tract of the cat and in some cases, the spores can also trigger an allergic reaction in the cat.

 Common symptoms of aspergillosis include:

 - Nasal discharge, which may be clear, thick or bloody

 - Ulcerations on the outside of the nose

 Symptoms can vary depending on where in the body the fungus becomes established but may include: